gs1/DigitalLinkDocs/README.md

 The JSON object returned to clients specifying that media type in the HTTP request is identical to the one included in and processed by the HTML page.
 Resolvers allow the differentiation of links associated with a particular GS1 key according to:
 1. The link relationship type (known in GS1 Digital Link as simply the ‘link type’)
 2. The language of the target resource
 3. The media type of the target resource
 4. A further value called context.
 The value space (e.g. permitted / defined values) for the context parameter is not defined in the GS1 Digital Link standard but is defined separately for each resolver in the Resolver Description File that can be found as a JSON object at `/.well-known/gs1resolver` for any GS1 conformant resolver (see the [id.gs1.org resolver example](https://id.gs1.org/.well-known/gs1resolver)).
 The values can be expressed either as an enumerated list (in an array provided as the value of `supportedContextValuesEnumerated` and/or by naming one or more external lists of values as the value of the `supportedContextValuesExternal` property).
-**NB** The structure of the returned JSON is *not stable*.
-At the time of writing (2020-12-11), we have competed technical work on version 1.2 of the standard and that document will define the formal structure (there will be a JSON schema etc.).
-Expect version 1.2 to be formally ratified in January 2021.
-See the [communty review documents](https://www.gs1.org/standards/development-work-groups/public-reviews#DL_Public-Review-2020).
-We will match the idea proposed in the [Linkset](https://tools.ietf.org/html/draft-wilde-linkset-07) proposal.
+The structure of the returned JSON follows the [Linkset](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-linkset-03) draft standard and can be considered stable.
 Note the importance of the Accept header when requesting the linkset.
-Please be sure to be ready to adjust your code for handling that JSON.
-See the bottom of the page for how you can make sure you're kept up to date.

-**Update 2021-01-21** Linkset has been fully implemented on the developers' resolver and partially on the production resolver.

 ## Requesting a specific link
 Rather than redirecting to the default link, a resolver will redirect requests for a specific link type if one is available.
 For example: